hlxwell/cap-ssh-key-man/README.md

 1. Add `gem "cap-ssh-key-man"` in your Gemfile.

-2. Add `require 'cap-ssh-key-man/tasks/sync'` to `config/deploy.rb` of your rails project.
+2. Add `require 'cap-ssh-key-man'` to `config/deploy.rb` of your rails project.

 3. Put all public ssh keys to `config/developer_ssh_keys` dir of your rails project.